 Every athlete will be provided the opportunity to explore or grow in their Christian faith.
 Our camp guest speakers and small group Bible studies will focus on humility, truth and faith.

 Each year we incorporate a theme on and off the field during camp.
-This year our theme is “Strong” based on 2 Timothy 4:7.
+This year our theme is “Let’s Go” based on Matthew 28:19-20.